-As of September 30, 2020, the Company held four granted exploration licences, including the Donje Tlamino and Surlica-Dukat licences which comprise the Tlamino Project optioned to Fortuna Silver Mines Inc. ("Fortuna").
+As of March 31, 2020, the Company held four granted exploration licences.
+Two of the licences, Donje Tlamino and Surlica-Dukat, comprise the Tlamino Project optioned to Fortuna Silver Mines Inc. ("Fortuna") and the adjacent Ljubata and Radovnica licences, comprising the Ljubata Project.
 In April 2019, the Company submitted the withdrawal of the Crnook Licence, formerly part of the Ljubata Project.
-Subsequent to September 30, 2020, the Ljubata and Radovnica licences which comprised the Ljubata Project were allowed to lapse, and a new exploration licence adjoining the southern border of the Tlamino Project's Surlica Dukat licence was granted.